Elie Rekhess: Advisory posts

 Dr. Rekhess has held a variety of significant advisory posts, including senior consultant on Arab Minority Affairs to the Prime Minister's Office (1993–1994); senior consultant on Arab Affairs to the Histadrut Labor Organization (1994); senior consultant to the Abraham Fund for the Enhancement of Jewish-Arab Coexistence (1994 to 2008); and member of the board of 'Sikkuy', the Association for the Advancement of Equal Opportunities (1993 to 2007).
 A regular public lecturer and television commentator on Arab issues in Israel and the territories, he served as a strategic advisor to Ehud Barak during his election campaign (1999) and as an advisor to Science Minister Matan Vilna'i, chairman of the Ministerial Committee on the Arabs in Israel (1999–2000).

 Academic and professional awards

 From 2004 to the present, Rekhess receives a $100,000 annual grant by the Konrad Adenauer Foundation to establish the Konrad Adenauer Program for Jewish-Arab Cooperation.
 From 1995 to 2003, Rekhess received a $50,000 annual grant by the Konrad Adenauer Foundation to run the "Research Program on Arab Politics in Israel."
 In 1993, Rekhess received a 30,000 grant for a conference on "Arab Politics in Israel at a Crossroad," by the Konrad Adenauer Foundation.

 Personal life

 In 1980, Elie Rekhess married Ankie Spitzer, widow of Andre Spitzer, who died in the Munich massacre in 1972.
 They are now divorced.
-His current spouse is Leora Gal and they have three children.
+His current spouse is Leora Gal Rekhess.